orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

 ```

 - `oxf.http.ssl.keystore.uri`
-    - specifies the URL of the key store file
+    - Specifies the URL of the keystore file.
-    - this can use the `file:` or `oxf:` protocols
+    - This can use the `file:` or [SINCE Orbeon Forms 2021.1] `oxf:` protocol.
+    - Relationship to the truststore:
+        - [SINCE Orbeon Forms 2021.1] Whether this property is specified or not, the server certificate is verified using the default truststore, which you override by setting the `javax.net.ssl.trustStore` property (more on this in the [JSSE Reference Guide](https://docs.oracle.com/en/java/javase/11/security/java-secure-socket-extension-jsse-reference-guide.html)).
+        - [UNTIL Orbeon Forms 2020.1] If you specify a keystore, it is also used as a truststore.
+This is the case even if connecting to server whose key is signed by a recognized certificate authority (CA), which means that you need to add the certificate of the CA who signed the key of the server you want to connect to the keystore.
-    - if this property is blank, the default JSSE algorithm to find a trust store applies (see the [JSSE Reference Guide][3])
+        - If this property is blank, the default JSSE algorithm to find a trust store applies.
 - `oxf.http.ssl.keystore.password`
-    - specifies the password needed to access the key store file
+    - Specifies the password needed to access the key store file.

-This can be useful for using self-signed certificates:

-- setup your servlet container (usually via a connector configuration) to point to a key store containing your certificate
-- setup the `oxf.http.ssl.keystore.*` properties to point to that same key store

-This enables a secure connection between Orbeon Forms and the servlet container.
+You might also want to:

+- For Orbeon Forms to accept incoming connections using the same certificate, set up your servlet container, on Tomcat in the `server.xml` on the `<Connector>` used for HTTPS, to point to same keystore.
+- [SINCE Orbeon Forms 2021.1] Set the `oxf.http.ssl.keystore.*` system property to point to a truststore that contain the certificate of the certificate authority who signed the certificate of the server you want to connect to.

 ## Headers forwarding